TokisanGames/Terrain3D/doc/docs/platforms.md

 ## macOS

-Godot and Terrain3D work fine on macOS, however Apple security is overly aggressive when using the release binaries.
+Godot and Terrain3D work fine on macOS, however Apple security is overly aggressive when using our release binaries.

 Users have reported errors like this: